Lp space: When

 This is not a norm because it is not homogeneous.
 For example, scaling the vector $x$ by a positive constant does not change the "norm".
 Despite these defects as a mathematical norm, the non-zero counting "norm" has uses in scientific computing, information theory, and statistics–notably in compressed sensing in signal processing and computational harmonic analysis.
 Despite not being a norm, the associated metric, known as Hamming distance, is a valid distance, since homogeneity is not required for distances.

-The -norm in infinite dimensions and spaces
+spaces and sequence spaces

-The sequence space

 The $p$-norm can be extended to vectors that have an infinite number of components (sequences), which yields the space $\ell^p.$ This contains as special cases: